re-pixel/Checkers/README.md

   - Board position (center control)
   - Promotion potential
   - Available moves
-- Searches ahead 6 moves deep by default
+- Configurable search depth

 ## AI Strategy

 The AI opponent uses a minimax algorithm with the following evaluation criteria:
 - **Piece Values**: Regular pieces (1 point), Kings (3 points)
-- **Positional Advantage**: Center squares provide bonus value
+- **Positional Advantage**: Center squares provide bonus value (+0.5 points)
-- **Promotion Proximity**: Pieces closer to promotion are valued higher
+- **Promotion Proximity**: Pieces closer to promotion are valued higher (+0.75 points)
-- **Mobility**: Number of available legal moves
+- **Mobility**: Number of available legal moves - the position evaluation takes into account the difference in the number of legal moves (weighted by the factor of 0.1)

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests

-## License

-This project is open source and available for educational purposes.

-## Acknowledgments

-Built with Python and Tkinter, implementing classic checkers rules with an AI opponent for single-player gameplay.